SniffyMcTasty/COMP371-Project/README.md

 - GLFW: https://www.glfw.org/download.html (point to the `include` folder)
 - GLM: https://glm.g-truc.net/0.9.9/index.html

 If using the docker image from https://github.com/tiperiu/COMP371_dockerimage, no need to install dependencies.
+If not, then `CMakeLists.txt` might need to be modified according to the errors you get.

 ## Building